 Life on the island was always modest, the people used simple, every day and accessible ingredients to create rich-in-flavors dishes that please everyone’s palate.
 Some of the most traditional dishes from Korčula are grilled fish, brodetto, mussels on buzara, and risotto.

-Žrnovski makaruni is a traditional pasta of a small place called Žrnovo and it is prepared by the old recipe kept by the island’s housewives.
+Žrnovski makaruni is a traditional pasta from a small place called Žrnovo and it is prepared by the old recipe kept by the island’s housewives.
 Korčula’s pašticada is stewed beef with prosecco and prunes sauce, served with potato gnocchi.

 Lumblija is an aromatic sweet bread prepared only in Blato and Vela Luka.
 Korčula has a lot of delicious desserts such as blatski utopljenici, cukarini, prikle, krokanti, hroštule, kotonjata, and more.
 You’ll truly have an amazing gastronomy experience on this Croatian island!